- Fall: June 1-15

 How many students can apply for one URCO?

 Groups of up to four students may submit an URCO proposal.
 In this case, the award is a $500 scholarship per student, with the Office of Research covering $375 per student and a $125 match from another university source.
 Groups may also request up to $1,000 for research costs, as above, with the 1:1 match from another source.
 All group members must be undergraduate students at USU.

 What are the requirements for receiving a grant?

 All students who are awarded URCO grants are required to attend an URCO orientation, present their research, and submit a final report.

 All URCO grantees are required to present their work.
 This requirement may be satisfied in a variety of ways, including, but not limited to, Utah Research on Capitol Hill, the Student Research Symposium, the Summer Research Symposium, the National Conference on Undergraduate Research (NCUR), or the Utah Conference on Undergraduate Research (UCUR).
 A qualified professional conference is also allowable (and encouraged!).
 For the arts, an exhibition or performance may satisfy the requirement.
-URCO students may apply for the RGS Undergraduate Research Travel Award to help fund their presentation costs.
+URCO students may apply for the Office of Research Undergraduate Research Travel Award to help fund their presentation costs.